.NET 1.1C# Numeric Literals

 Literal Data Types

 Numeric literals have data types in the same way that variables do.
-This can cause some strange errors to appear when compiling your application.
-For example, if we take the literal value, 123.45, this is of the double data type.
-If you try to assign this literal value to a variable defined as a float, the compilation of the program will fail.
+This can cause unexpected errors when compiling code.
+For example, the literal value, 123.45, is of the double data type.
+If you try to assign this literal to a variable defined as a float, the compilation will fail.

 float unitPrice = 123.45; // This will not compile

-The problem here is that you cannot always implicitly convert a double (123.45) into a float.
-The C# compiler understands this and stops the code from being compiled.
-To avoid this problem, it is important to understand how C# determines the data type of a numeric literal.
+The problem here is that you cannot always implicitly convert a double (123.45) to a float.
+The C# compiler understands this and prevents compilation.
+To avoid this, it is important to understand how C# determines the data type of a literal.

 How C# Allocates Numeric Literal Data Types

-C# employs a few simple rules to determine the type of a numeric literal within code.
-Firstly, the numeric literal is checked to see if it is an integer or if it contains a decimal point.
-For integers, the smallest possible data type for the size of the literal is selected.
-This does not include short or ushort so an integer literal will be of type int, uint, long or ulong.
+C# employs some simple rules to determine the type of a numeric literal.
+Firstly, the literal is checked to see if it is an integer or if it has a decimal point.
+For integers, the smallest possible data type for the value is selected.
+This does not include short or ushort so an integer literal will be an int, uint, long or ulong.

-Where a literal includes a decimal point, the data type is always assumed to be double.
-This data type provides the largest range of possible floating-point values; though it does not provide the greatest accuracy.
+Where a literal includes a decimal point, the data type is double.
+This data type provides the largest range of possible floating-point values but not the greatest accuracy.

 Overriding Numeric Literal Data Types

-The rules that C# uses to determine the data type for a literal are satisfactory in most situations.
+The rules that C# uses to determine the data type for a literal are satisfactory in many situations.
 However, there are times when the desired data type is different to that selected.
-In these cases, a suffix can be added to the literal value to indicate to the compiler that a different type should be used.
-For example, when allocating a literal to a float variable, the 'F' or 'f' suffix is required.
+In these cases, a suffix can be added to the value to tell the compiler to use a different type.
+For example, when allocating a literal to a float variable, the 'F' or 'f' suffix is used.

 float unitPrice = 123.45; // This will not compile